rust-lang/rustc-dev-guide/src/rustdoc-internals.md

 ### Hot potato

 Before moving on to the next major step, a few important "passes" occur over the documentation.
 These do things like combine the separate "attributes" into a single string and strip leading whitespace to make the document easier on the markdown parser, or drop items that are not public or deliberately hidden with `#[doc(hidden)]`.
 These are all implemented in the `passes/` directory, one file per pass.
 By default, all of these passes are run on a crate, but the ones regarding dropping private/hidden items can be bypassed by passing `--document-private-items` to rustdoc.
-Note that unlike the previous set of AST transformations, the passes happen on the _cleaned_ crate.
+Note that unlike the previous set of AST transformations, the passes are run on the _cleaned_ crate.

 (Strictly speaking, you can fine-tune the passes run and even add your own, but [we're trying to deprecate that][44136].
 If you need finer-grain control over